Specialist pathway to Fellowship

 For both assessment options, the following three outcomes are possible:

 - Substantially Comparable: Applicant will be offered the next available place in a Substantial Comparability Placement cohort, and will undertake 12 months of Workplace-Based Assessments.
 They may also be required to complete additional training depending on gaps in their training and experience as compared with Australian training standards.

 - Partially Comparable: Applicant will be offered a Partial Comparability Placement, and will undertake a 2-year modified training program with exemptions for specific types of training.

 - Not Comparable: Applicant has the option to apply for the standard 2012 Fellowship Training Program and general registration must be obtained.

 If the applicant has applied for an Area of Need position, the assessment outcome will also include whether or not this is supported by the RANZCP.

 Further information on assessment outcomes can be found on our Applying for specialist assessment page.

-Exemption candidate A term sometimes used to refer to a specialist international medical graduate (SIMG) who has gone through the specialist assessment process and is enrolled on the Specialist Pathway.
+Exemptions candidate A term sometimes used to refer to a specialist international medical graduate (SIMG) who has gone through the RANZCP specialist assessment process and is enrolled on the Specialist Pathway.

-Exemption status The exemption status of a candidate refers to the amount of time that the candidate has on a pathway to complete the requirements stated in their outcome letter.
-All candidates must maintain current exemption status at all times in order to continue their progression towards RANZCP Fellowship.
-If a candidate’s exemption status is due to expire before they reach RANZCP Fellowship then they must apply for an exemption status extension.
+Comparability status The comparability status of a candidate is covered by the Maintenance of comparability status policy and refers to the amount of time that the candidate has on a pathway to complete the requirements stated in their outcome letter.
+All candidates must maintain current comparability status at all times in order to continue their progression towards RANZCP Fellowship.
+If a candidate’s comparability status is due to expire before they reach RANZCP Fellowship then they must apply for an exemption status extension.

-The process for extensions to exemption status and renewal of Area of Need positions can be found on the Extensions, renewals and reviews page.
+The process for extensions to comparability status and renewal of Area of Need positions can be found on the Extensions, breaks and reviews page.